Bedrock-OSS/regolith-docs/docs/using-regolith/user-configuration.md

 (user-configuration)=
 # User Configuration

-User configuration file is stored in the Regolith app data folder.
-On Windows, it's `%localappdata%\regolith\user_config.json`.
-On other systems, please refer to the Golang documentation of the [os.UserCacheDir](https://pkg.go.dev/os#UserCacheDir) function to find the path it returns that corresponds to the `%localappdata%` on Windows.
+The user configuration file is stored in the Regolith app data folder.
+On Windows, it is located at `%localappdata%\regolith\user_config.json`.
+On other systems, refer to the Golang documentation for the [os.UserCacheDir](https://pkg.go.dev/os#UserCacheDir) function to find the path it returns that corresponds to the `%localappdata%` on Windows.

-The `user_config.json` file is used to store the user preferences for Regolith.
+The `user_config.json` file stores user preferences for Regolith.

 ## User Configuration Properties

-User configuration can be examined using the {ref}`regolith config<regolith-config-command>` command or by opening the `user_config.json` file in a text editor.
-The `regolith config` command with `--full` flag will show all properties, including the default values (which aren't defined in the file).
-This section describes the properties that can be found in the user configuration file.
+You can examine the user configuration either by using the {ref}`regolith config<regolith-config-command>` command or by opening the `user_config.json` file in a text editor.
+Using the `regolith config` command with the `--full` flag will display all properties, including default values (which aren't defined in the file).
+Below are the properties you may find in the user configuration file.

 (use-project-app-data-storage)=
 ### use_project_app_data_storage: bool

-Default: `false`
+**Default** : `false`

-If set to `true`, the Regolith projects will store their cache (filters, their dependencies, etc.) in the {ref}`project-cache<project-cache>` folder, instead of `.regolith` subfolder stored in the project files.
+If set to `true`, Regolith will store its project cache (filters, dependencies, etc.) in the {ref}`project-cache<project-cache>` folder, instead of the `.regolith` subfolder located within the project directory.

 ### username: string

-Default: `"Your name"`
+**Default** : `"Your name"`

-The name of the user, which will be used in the `author` field of the {ref}`config.json<project-config-file>` file when creating a new project.
+The user's name, which will be used in the `author` field of the {ref}`config.json<project-config-file>` file when creating a new project.

 ### resolvers: list[string]

-Default: `["github.com/Bedrock-OSS/regolith-filter-resolver/resolver.json"]`
+**Default** : `["github.com/Bedrock-OSS/regolith-filter-resolver/resolver.json"]`

-A list of {ref}`resolvers<filter-resolvers>`, used to resolve filter names to URLs when using the {ref}`regolith install<installing-filters>` command.
-The default URL is always added at the end of the list.
+A list of {ref}`resolvers<filter-resolvers>` used to resolve filter names to URLs when running the {ref}`regolith install<installing-filters>` command.
+The default resolver URL is always added at the end of the list.

-Note that the "URLs" used by the resolvers are not actual URLs.
-They have two parts, separated by `/`.
-The first part is an URL to a repository on GitHub, and the second part is a path to the resolver file relative to the root of the repository.
-For example, the default resolver is on the `github.com/Bedrock-OSS/regolith-filter-resolver` repository, in the `resolver.json` file, but `github.com/Bedrock-OSS/regolith-filter-resolver/resolver.json` is not a valid URL.
+Note: The "URLs" in the resolvers list are not actual URLs.
+They consist of two parts, separated by a `/`.
+The first part is a repository URL (e.g., a GitHub repository), and the second part is the path to the resolver file within the repository.
+For example, the default resolver is stored in the `github.com/Bedrock-OSS/regolith-filter-resolver` repository at the `resolver.json` file, but `github.com/Bedrock-OSS/regolith-filter-resolver/resolver.json` is not a valid URL.

 ### resolver_cache_update_cooldown: string

-Default: `"5m"`
+**Default** : `"5m"`

-The cooldown between cache updates for the {ref}`resolver repositories<resolver-cache>`.
-The cooldown is specified in the [Go duration format](https://pkg.go.dev/time#ParseDuration).
-If you're running `regolith install` multiple times in a short period, the resolver cache will not be updated every time, but only after the cooldown period.
+The cooldown duration between updates to the {ref}`resolver repositories<resolver-cache>`.
+This duration is specified in [Go duration format](https://pkg.go.dev/time#ParseDuration).
+If you run `regolith install` multiple times within a short period, the resolver cache will only update after the cooldown period has passed.

 ### filter_cache_update_cooldown: string

-Default: `"5m"`
+**Default** : `"5m"`

-The cooldown between cache updates for the {ref}`filter repositories<filter-cache>`.
-The cooldown is specified in the [Go duration format](https://pkg.go.dev/time#ParseDuration).
-If you're running `regolith install` multiple times in a short period, the filter cache will not be updated every time, but only after the cooldown period.
+The cooldown duration between updates to the {ref}`filter repositories<filter-cache>`.
+This is also specified in [Go duration format](https://pkg.go.dev/time#ParseDuration) .
+If you run `regolith install` multiple times quickly, the filter cache will only update after the cooldown period has elapsed.

 (regolith-config-command)=
 ## Regolith Config Command
 The `regolith config` command is used to manage the user configuration of Regolith.
-It can access and modify the user configuration file.
-The data is stored in the application data folder in the `user_config.json` file.
+It allows you to access and modify the configuration stored in the `user_config.json` file.

-The behavior of the command changes based on the used flags and the number of provided arguments.
-The cheetsheet below shows the possible combinations of flags and arguments and what they do:
+The behavior of this command changes depending on the flags and the number of arguments provided.
+The following cheat sheet outlines the possible flag and argument combinations and their effects:

-- `regolith config` - Print all properties defined in the user configuration file.
+- `regolith config` - Prints all properties defined in the user configuration file.
-- `regolith config --full` - Print all properties including the default values of the unspecified properties.
+- `regolith config --full` - Prints all properties, including default values for properties that are unspecified.
-- `regolith config <key>` - Print specified property.
+- `regolith config <key>` - Prints the value of the specified property.
-- `regolith config <key> <value>` - Set property value.
+- `regolith config <key> <value>` - Sets the value of the specified property.
-- `regolith config <key> --delete` - Delete a property.
+- `regolith config <key> --delete` - Deletes the specified property.
-- `regolith config <key> <value> --append` - append to a list proeprty.
+- `regolith config <key> <value> --append` - Appends a value to a list property.
-- `regolith config <key> <value> --index <index>` - Replace item in a list property.
+- `regolith config <key> <value> --index <index>` - Replaces an item in a list property at the specified index.
-- `regolith config <key> --index <index> --delete` - Delete item in a list property.
+- `regolith config <key> --index <index> --delete` - Deletes an item in a list property at the specified index.

-The commands that print text can take the `--full` flag to print configuration with the default values included (if they're not defined in the config file).
-Without the flag, the undefined properties will be printed as null or empty list.
+Commands that print text can include the `--full` flag to display the configuration along with default values (if they are not defined in the configuration file).
+Without this flag, unspecified properties will be shown as null or an empty list.

 ## User Configuration File

-The `user_config.json` file is just a regular JSON file without any nesting.
-You can edit it manually if you want to but you don't have to because everything can be done with the `regolith config` command.
+The `user_config.json` file is a regular JSON file with no nesting.
+While you can edit this file manually, it is not required since all modifications can be done using the `regolith config` command.

-Example `user_config.json` file:
+Here is an example of a `user_config.json` file:
 ```json
 {
 	"use_project_app_data_storage": false,